botengu/portfolio/_posts/2020-10-06-RhythmComparison.md

 ---
 layout: post
 title:  Obtaining Meshes from Parametric Surfaces
 categories: jekyll update
-permalink: "/cad/Paramesh/"
+permalink: "/music-/Shapeanlysis/"
 ---

 <div class="w3-row ">
-    <h1 style="text-align:center">Obtaining meshes from parametric surfaces</h1>
+    <h1 style="text-align:center">Shape signature and fast fourier transform for rhythm comparison</h1>
     <p class = "justify">
-    An equation can usually take two forms, it can either be general or be parametric.
-To showcase the difference between the two forms, here is how the general form and the parametric form would look like for the equation of a sphere. <br>
-    General form:
-    $$ {x^2+y^2+z^2} = r^2 $$
-    Parametric form:
-    $$ x= r \cdot cos(\phi)\cdot sin(\theta) $$
-    $$ y= r \cdot cos(\phi)\cdot sin(\theta) $$
-    $$ z= r \cdot sin(\phi) $$
-    where r is the radius of the sphere and where \(\theta \) and \(\phi \) are the angular parameters that are used to span the whole sphere from its centr. ( \( 0 \leq \theta \leq \pi\) and \( 0 \leq \phi \leq 2\pi\) ).
-    The parametric form uses additional parameters to express the cartesian coordinates.
-More shapes can be represented in parametric form.
-This is also because we can choose the amount of parameters on which the cartesian coordinates will depend.
-For example, we can create a curve in 3D by making all three coordinates dependent on only one parameter, which cannot be done using general form.
-We can also create a surface in 3D by making the cartesian coordinates dependent on two parameters. <br>
     </p>
     <div class="w3-main w3-center" >
         <img src="/portfolio/assets/img/Mobius.PNG" width="30%" height="30%">
         <figcaption> The Mobius strip is an example of surface that can only be expressed in parametric form</figcaption>
     </div>
     <p class = "justify">
-    The parametric form also has disadvantages.
+    Th parametric form also has disadvantages.
 The technic I use to do implicit modeling in python is done quickly by creating 3 arrays of the same dimensions, representing the x, y and z coordinates.
 Those arrays can be added, multiplied, subtracted etc.. like normal variables to obtain a final array \( f(x,y,z) \).
 The final result is an array of points.
 Each point has a value.
     Creating a solid is the equivalent of creating a border between the points that are below a certain value and the ones that are above that value.
 That border is commonly referred to as the isocontour.
     </p>
     <div class="w3-main w3-center" >